19h47/link/README.md

 # Link 🔗

-> The plugin doesn't bring any kind of front end assets (like JS, shortcode, CSS), you have to do your query on your own.

 Initially built for the [J'veux être bonne Blog](http://www.jveuxetrebonne.com/), __Link__ is a __WordPress__ plugin for create a custom post type and a custom category associate to __Link__.
 __Link__ CPT is like the good old blogroll.
 Blogroll isn't supported anymore in __WordPress__, it's in source code but only for backward compatibility purpose.